Lake Viverone

-Lago di Viverone or Lake Viverone (Lagh dël Vivron) is a lake in northern Italy.
+Lake Viverone (Lago di Viverone, Lagh dël Vivron) is the third largest lake in Piedmont, Italy.
+It is located between the northeasternmost part of the Canavese area (eastern Eporediese) and the southernmost part of the Biellese area; it takes its name from the municipality of the same name to which it mostly belongs.

+Geography

 Named after the town of Viverone, lies at 230 m AMSL between the districts of Biella, Vercelli and Ivrea in the area of morainic hills known as Serra.
-It has an area of about 6 km^{2} and a maximum depth of 70 m, and a perimeter of about 10.5 km.
-The lake is 3,500 m long and 2,600 m wide.
+It has an area of about 6 km^{2} and a maximum depth of 50 m, and a perimeter of about 13.1 km.
+The lake is 3,470 m long and 2,550 m wide.
 The southern and western parts of the lake are rich in vegetation while the north part is built-up and includes hotels, camping sites and beaches.

 Ducks, mallard, coots, grebes and gulls form the major part of the fauna; angling is a popular activity with catches including common whitefish, perch, tench, pike and catfish.

 Viverone is a centre for day trips and the lakeside communities of Lido, Masseria, Comuna and Anzasco have recently been connected by a boat service.

 The lake is also an important archaeological site: villages made up of stilt houses were present here in the Bronze Age (1300–900 BCE).